LukeShortCloud/rootpages/src/windows/editions.rst

 [5][6][12]

-An installation of Windows Enterprise LTSC can switch to the traditional "current" update channel which recieves two major feature updates every year.
+An installation of Windows Enterprise LTSC can switch to the traditional "current" update channel which receives two major feature updates every year.
 This essentially turns it into Windows Enterprise.
 However, downgrading Windows Enterprise to Windows Enterprise LTSC is not supported.
 [4]

 Windows Enterprise LTSC can only be upgraded to a new major release by manually running the "setup.exe" installer from a new ISO image.
 This can be done with a virtually mounted ISO image as the installation/upgrade files are copied locally to the ``C:\`` drive.
 Windows Update will not provide upgrades to newer major versions.
 [8]